 My introduction into the field was through being a case manager for kids whose goals were permanency outside of the parental home.
 Most often, this meant that an adoptive home needed to be found for them.
 I learned a great deal from the kids on my caseload.
 The job was deeply challenging, but equally rewarding.
 It was also quite humbling.

-From this experience and insight gained through the years, I have learned ten things that everyone should know about kids in the system.
+From this experience and insight gained through the years, I have learned ten things that everyone should know about kids living in the system.

 1 – Every age, gender, and race are represented in foster care, although there may be differences in the ratios of these characteristics from community to community.
 Children as young as newborn babies to young adults (up to age twenty-one) are in foster care.

 2 – Siblings groups of three or more are difficult to place in homes, and are at great risk of being separated upon placement into care.
 There are not enough homes that are able or willing to accept what is considered a larger sibling group.
 Because of this, siblings groups are split up into various homes and settings.
 Although efforts are made to reunify siblings in one home, it can be challenging, and sometimes sibling groups, if not reunified with birth parents, achieve permanency in separate adoptive homes.

 3 – Foster children and youth are at greater risk of having adjustment, educational, emotional, and behavioral issues.
 Before I go any further with this, know that just because children are in foster care, it does not mean that they automatically will struggle with these issues.
 However, the trauma of abuse and neglect, along with separation from birth parents and/or significant people in their lives, can have potentially devastating effects on their development.